isaacnmm/pestpolicy-hugo2XX/content/posts/what-soap-can-i-use-to-wash-my-dog/index.md

 .
 - Unlike other liquid soap, castile soap does not contain any elements of detergents that can harm your puppy.
 - It is effective in cleaning the dirt without causing harm to the natural body oils of the dogs skin.
 The skin remains intact and moisturized.
-You can use it to kill ticks and fleas that harm the dog and cause constant itching.�Lastly, it is scented and you can get it in multiple varieties.
+You can use it to kill ticks and fleas that harm the dog and cause constant itching.Lastly, it is scented and you can get it in multiple varieties.
 ### **3. Dove**
 Dove is formulated with natural ingredients that make it safe and tender to use on your dag.
 - Though it has customized pH for human skin, its natural ingredients make it possible to use on dogs and other pets.